TelluIoT/ThingML/org.thingml.tester/README.md

   * Maven automatically compiles the generated JUnit tests, which themselves use org.thingml.tester/src/resources python files to run each @test described in the original thingml file.

 org.thingml.cmd module:
-  * Provides command line compilation of thingml files through the command 'mvn exec:java -Dexec.mainClass="org.thingml.cmd.Cmd" -Dexec.args="language path"'.
+  * Provides command line compilation of thingml files through the command `mvn exec:java -Dexec.mainClass="org.thingml.cmd.Cmd" -Dexec.args="language path`
   * Provides java interface for compilation by using the import "import org.thingml.cmd.Cmd" and the function calls "Cmd.compileToC(path)" and "Cmd.compileToScala(path)".
   * Note that language is either "c" or "scala", and path starts from the root of the project Thingml.